Creating a Scrolling Marquee Label Control

 I am using this code in my screen saver application and it works well.
 I thought somebody might be able to use it as the basis for a more powerful control or at least find it educational.
 As always, the full source code is available at my web site.

-Written by KB3HHA on 12/17/2020
+Written by Seth Cohen on 17-Dec-2020